w3c/wai-aria-practices/content/patterns.md

                   </a>
                 </h2>
                 <div class="tile-introduction">
-        A disclosure is a button that controls visibility of a section of content.</div>
+        A disclosure is a widget that enables content to be either collapsed (hidden) or expanded (visible).</div>
               </li>

               <li class="tile tile-feed">